kolommik/gh-llm_client/docs/en/README.md

 ## Description

-LLM Streamlit Chat is a high-performance chat application that uses OpenAI, Google and Anthropic models to generate responses.
+LLM Streamlit Chat is a high-performance chat application that uses OpenAI, Google, Anthropic, DeepSeeker models to generate responses.
 The application provides a user-friendly interface for interacting with various chat model strategies and allows users to easily switch between them.

 ## Key Features

-- Support for OpenAI, Google and Anthropic models
+- Support for OpenAI, Google, Anthropic and DeepSeeker models
 - Customizable model parameters such as temperature and max tokens
 - Chat history and log management
 - Intuitive Streamlit-based interface